 The Guidelines state that rhythm is the layering of many features that add up to what is generally described as "character."
 The careful placement of buildings on lots is essential to maintaining the building patterns of each district.
-The construction of the 11⁄2 story residence with a compatible setback to other buildings in the area and the demolished structure that was previously located on the lot will improve the rhythm of the street as the new structure will be consistent in scale and spacing with the adjacent historic contributing buildings.
-It will also occupy a vacant lot, thus filling in a "gap" in the street rhythm.
+The construction of the 1 story residence with a compatible setback to other buildings in the area to replace the existing structure that is to be demolished will improve the rhythm of the street as the new structure will be consistent in scale and spacing with the adjacent historic contributing buildings.